Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Discussion

-Our workshops primarily centered on functional roles of modular robots, yet several participants expressed interest in aesthetics and embodiment, such as human-like or culturally resonant appearances.
-This points to a broader gap in HCI and HRI: while much work has addressed system-level interactions, comparatively little attention has been paid to the design of individual components and their integration into coherent, meaningful forms \cite{disalvo2002all}.
-Future research should therefore explore not only how heads, arms, torsos, and bases function, but also how their textures, shapes, and styles align with users’ aesthetic values, cultural expectations, and emotional identities.
+Our workshops primarily centered on the functional roles of modular robots, yet several participants expressed interest in aesthetics and embodiment, such as human-like or culturally resonant appearances.
+This points to a broader gap in HCI and HRI---while much work has addressed system-level interactions, comparatively little attention has been paid to the design of individual components and their integration into coherent, meaningful forms \cite{disalvo2002all}.
+At the same time, our contribution is grounded in conceptual and graphical co-design probes rather than a tangible modular prototype.
+Participants imagined how a single robot might adapt with them over decades, but neither embodiment nor technical feasibility was tested.
+As a result, our claims about lifelong adaptability and modular growth should be understood as design-oriented and hypothetical rather than as evidence of a working system.
+To substantiate these arguments, future research should include material explorations and iterative prototyping—even at low fidelity—that examine how specific module designs, connectors, textures, and forms perform in real use, and how they align with peoples’ aesthetic values, cultural expectations, and emotional identities.
+Such work would help clarify which aspects of personalization, adaptability, and sustainability are practically achievable, and what trade-offs arise when modular robots are implemented in concrete contexts.

-Moving forward, future scholars could extend this work by broadening recruitment to include children, culturally diverse participants, and possibly multi-generational families to better capture the inter-generational dynamics of modular robot design.
-We also see opportunities to iteratively prototype and test modular components that reflect both functional adaptability and aesthetic integration, thereby bridging technical feasibility with cultural and emotional resonance.
-By shifting attention toward both components and systems, future work can also better realize the promise of modular robotics as a sustainable, adaptable, and inclusive approach to long-term human–robot relationships.
+Moving forward, future research should also reconsider the structural assumptions built into the modules themselves, and further relax or even abandon the humanoid scaffold that underpins our current module set.
+In this study, we deliberately started from a body-like construction grammar precisely to surface how participants reproduce or resist familiar expectations about “humanoid” robots.
+Our findings show that people are willing to bend and break this structure when modularity allows them to embed additional functions and meanings.
+Building on metaphor-driven approaches that use open-ended prompts to expand robot imaginaries beyond human-like or pet-like archetypes, such as Alves-Oliveira et al.’s collection of metaphors for HRI \cite{alves2021collection}, future co-design studies could instead begin from non-anthropomorphic, environment-centered, or distributed module grammars.
+This would allow us to investigate how lifespan-oriented modularity plays out when the underlying structure itself is no longer tied to a human body form.